ckeditor/ckeditor5/docs/framework/guides/creating-simple-plugin-timestamp.md

 ## Registering a toolbar button

-CKEditor 5 has also a rich UI library, from where we'll grab the {@link module:ui/button/buttonview~ButtonView `ButtonView`} class for our toolbar button.
+CKEditor 5 has a rich UI library, from where we'll grab the {@link module:ui/button/buttonview~ButtonView `ButtonView`} class for our toolbar button.

 Once we create a new instance of the `ButtonView`, we'll be able to customize it by setting its properties.
 We'll create a label, which will be visible on the button thanks to the `withText` property.

-We need to register our button in the editor's UI {@link module:ui/componentFactory~ComponentFactory `componentFactory`}, so it can be displayed in the toolbar.
+We need to register our button in the editor's UI {@link module:ui/componentfactory~ComponentFactory `componentFactory`}, so it can be displayed in the toolbar.
 We'll pass the name of the button in the `componentFactory.add` method, so we'll be able to add it into the `config.toolbar` array.

 ```js
 import ButtonView from '@ckeditor/ckeditor5-ui/src/button/buttonview';